-If your child’s bank account has a balance that is earning interest, you need to know how this income is taxed, or whether you’ll need to pay tax at all.
+If your child’s bank account earns interest, you need to know how this income is taxed, or whether you’ll need to file a return at all.
 Canada Revenue Agency (CRA) rules require your child to report any income he or she makes on a separate tax return from yours.
 Keep reading to learn more about the ins and outs of taxing youth bank account balances.

 Are there any tax implications for having a children’s bank account?